Updated June 8, 2023

-Start navigating towards the word file you want to place.
+Start navigating toward the Word file you want to place.

-Before opening the word file in your document, select the file to activate the show import options.
+Before opening the Word file in your document, select the file to activate the show import options.
 Check the box and click open.
-A new window appears on your screen with a variety of importing options mainly divided into three parts.
+A new window appears on your screen with various importing options divided into three parts.

-It shows the options what parts of the word document do you want to include in your InDesign document.
+It shows the options of what parts of the Word document you want to include in your InDesign document.

 Checking the box will allow the curly quotation marks in with the typo

-In case you want the clear text to be read, deselect the tick options and gain total control over the text.
+If you want the clear text to be read, select the tick options and gain total control over the text.

-Once you passed through this stage, you are ready to import the type into your document with a single click.
+Once you pass this stage, you can import the type into your document with a single click.
 You can already observe the change in your cursor as you find it much sharper with few lines beside it.
-Click on the area where you want to place your type and start adjusting it as per your requirement.
+Click on the area where you want to place your type and adjust it as required.

-Indesign can open all popular formats of images as JPEG, TIFF, EPS, PDF and every Adobe format.
-But what you think you are importing and showing on your document is not a copy of the image you created, but it is only a preview that is taken from the link you obtained from.
+Indesign can open all popular formats of images such as JPEG, TIFF, EPS, PDF, and every Adobe format.
+But what you think you are importing and showing on your document is not a copy of the image you created, but only a preview is taken from the link you obtained.

 Importing Images is a different process in InDesign compared to Photoshop and Illustrator.
-We will discuss few of the methods you will use to import images.
+We will discuss a few methods you will use to import images.

-Before you start creating a document, you should remember that Adobe InDesign is software used for publication, typesetting and layout designing and it is not possible to create professional graphics in this software.
-Whatever be the image of graphic you want to input into the layout should be prepared in other software like Photoshop, Illustrator or Coreldraw and brought into InDesign readily.
+Before creating a document, you should remember that Adobe InDesign is software for publication, typesetting, and layout designing.
+It is not possible to create professional graphics with this software.
+Whatever image of graphic you want to input into the layout should be prepared in other software like Photoshop, Illustrator, or Coreldraw and brought into InDesign readily.
 So keep your images and graphics ready before you reach the layout stage.

-You can places an image by using the shortcut Ctrl + D or by following through
+You can place an image by using the shortcut Ctrl + D or by following through

-File > Place and navigate the folder where you graphic is located.
+File > Place and navigate the folder where your graphic is located.